International Committee of the Red Cross: World War II

 Swiss historian Jean-Claude Favez, who conducted an 8-year review of the Red Cross records, says that even though the Red Cross knew by November 1942 about the Nazi's annihilation plans for the Jews – and even discussed it with U.S. officials – the group did nothing to inform the public, maintaining silence even in the face of pleas by Jewish groups.

-Because the Red Cross was based in Geneva and largely funded by the Swiss government, it was very sensitive to Swiss wartime attitudes and policies.
+Because the Red Cross was based in Geneva and largely funded by the Swiss government, it was sensitive to Swiss wartime attitudes and policies.
 In October 1942, the Swiss government and the Red Cross' board of members vetoed a proposal by several Red Cross board members to condemn the persecution of civilians by the Nazis.
 For the rest of the war, the Red Cross took its cues from Switzerland in avoiding acts of opposition or confrontation with the Nazis.

 On 12 March 1945, ICRC President Jacob Burckhardt received a message from SS General Ernst Kaltenbrunner accepting the ICRC's demand to allow delegates to visit the concentration camps.
 This agreement was bound by the condition that these delegates would have to stay in the camps until the end of the war.
 Ten delegates, among them Louis Haefliger (Mauthausen Camp), Paul Dunant (Theresienstadt Camp) and Victor Maurer (Dachau Camp), accepted the assignment and visited the camps.
 Louis Haefliger prevented the forceful eviction or blasting of Mauthausen-Gusen by alerting American troops, thereby saving the lives of about 60,000 inmates.
 His actions were condemned by the ICRC because they were deemed as acting unduly on his own authority and risking the ICRC's neutrality.
 Only in 1990 was his reputation finally rehabilitated by ICRC President Cornelio Sommaruga.

 In 1944, the ICRC received its second Nobel Peace Prize.
 As in World War I, it received the only Peace Prize awarded during the main period of war, 1939 to 1945.
 At the end of the war, the ICRC worked with national Red Cross societies to organize relief assistance to those countries most severely affected.
 In 1948, the Committee published a report reviewing its war-era activities from 1 September 1939 to 30 June 1947.
 Since January 1996, the ICRC archive for this period has been open to academic and public research.